Thinking of cycling Mont Ventoux? Camilla Brokking-Maltas climbed the Giant of Provence for charity. Here are her top 10 tips.

 Check here for links to accommodation in France, including hotels, gîtes, gîtes d’étapes, B&Bs, self-catered and campsite options, or zoom into the map below.

 Organised tours of Ventoux

 There are many companies offering organised rides up Ventoux.
 Some are guided and fully supported, while others are self-guided and come with pre-arranged accommodation, maps and on-ground support and advice.
 High-spec bike hire can usually also be arranged through your tour company.
-Many rides are part of a longer Provence itinerary, while Tour de France packages are also available.
-You can search our organised tours section here.
+I have this bespoke service to help you find the best Ventoux cycling tour for you.